-Cyprus has two official languages, Greek and Turkish.
-English is widely spoken and is considered to be the main language amongst the business community.
+Cyprus has two official languages, Greek and Turkish, while the majority of the population speaks Cypriot Greek, that of Turkish Cypriots speaks Turkish.
+However, English is widely spoken and is considered to be the main language amongst the business community.

-Almost all Greek Cypriots are members of the autocephalous Greek Orthodox Church of Cyprus, whereas most Turkish Cypriots are adherents of Sunni Islam..
+Almost all Greek Cypriots are members of the autocephalous Greek Orthodox Church of Cyprus, whereas most Turkish Cypriots are adherents of Sunni Islam.